Invest in Open Access

 Overview of Fund to Mission Open Access Model

 Working with LYRASIS, the University of Michigan has been taking steps to develop a publishing program that aligns with our mission and commitment to diversity, equity, inclusion, and accessibility.
-In the spring of 2021, the Press announced it is transitioning to an open access monograph model termed Fund to Mission.
+In the spring of 2021, the Press announced its transition to an open-access monograph model termed Fund to Mission.

 Fund to Mission demonstrates a return to the origins of the university press movement and moves toward a more open, sustainable infrastructure for the humanities and social sciences.
-Our goal is to convert at least 75% of U-M Press monographs to open access by the end of 2023, without any author ever having to pay.
+Our goal is to convert our new monographs program so that in 2023 at least 75% of the U-M Press monographs published that year are open access, without any author ever having to pay.

 The Funding Model

 Libraries are invited to continue to participate in the University of Michigan Press Ebook Collection (UMP EBC) by way of our current fair pricing.
 However, rather than only funding a paywalled collection, an increasing percentage of titles become open access.
-By committing to purchase one of the UMP EBC packages (listed below), libraries:
+By committing to purchase one of the UMP EBC packages (listed under "Investment Options"), libraries:

-- Support the conversion to open access of at least half (~40) of University of Michigan Press scholarly monographs in 2022.
-(If we realize our goal, we will expand this percentage in succeeding years.);
+- Support the conversion to 75% (~60) of University of Michigan Press scholarly monographs in 2023;

 - Support authors’ ability to publish innovative, digital scholarship leveraging the next-generation, open-source Fulcrum platform.